mdipirro/programming-in-haskell-exercises/README.md

 # programming-in-haskell-exercises
-In this repository there are my solutions to some exercises of the "Programming in Haskell" book
+This repository contains my solutions of some exercises of the "Programming in Haskell" book.

+Please take note that the number and the page of the exercises refer to the First Edition of the book.